 Monitoring projects and the organization is accomplished through initial approval and appropriately selected KPIs.
 Approval for a project should not be provided until the project plan is sufficiently developed to ensure a clear path to success.
 Every project is different resulting in a different expectation from the plan.
 Having the project manager and/or the business analyst sell the project plan to the executives allows the opportunity to validate the plan prior to approval.

+KPIs play a key role in Project oversight.
 After the project is approved, there are some basic project KPIs that will provide some assurance that the project is following the plan, however, each type of project and each industry will have unique KPIs to support in these assurances.
 Some of the basic KPIs are schedule variance, cost variance, and revisions to the scope.
 In addition, any significant risks identified for the project should be included.
 These KPIs cover the basic goals of project management.
 There are additional KPIs that should be considered, as those listed are focused solely on the expense side of the company financials.

 A KPI associated with the expected returned value should be included in the monitoring.
 Consider the Return on Investment (ROI) or Return on Equity (ROE) that would have been calculated to justify the original project approval.
-Return calculations updated with revisions, changes in the market, additional costs or delays provides powerful information in the health of a project.
+Return calculations updated with revisions, changes in the market, additional costs, or delays provides powerful information in the health of a project.
 This financial KPI will be dictated by the standard financial analysis conducted within the overall company.